PROMISES, PROMISES: Social Security pledge at risk

 This year, House Republicans passed a budget that would eventually turn Medicare into a voucher-like program for people younger than 55.
 But Obama says he is dead-set against the plan, which is championed by Rep. Paul Ryan of Wisconsin.
 Ryan was the Republican candidate for vice president.

 Obama's approach to Medicare savings, known during the campaign, is different.
 He'd cut payments to drug companies, hospitals and other service providers.
 He's also proposing to have a growing share of seniors pay higher premiums over time, based on their incomes.
-As well, his health care law increases the Medicare payroll tax for individuals making over $200,000.
+As well, richer people will pay a higher Medicare payroll tax.

 Follow Stephen Ohlemacher on Twitter: http://twitter.com/stephenatap